Themxhiguy/latteWeb/readme.md

 proxy, not that big of a file size, uhhhhh

 # Credits
-https://szvy.win < created bare server for this stupid website!!
+https://bare.benrogo.net/ < the bare server for this website!!

+https://3kh0.net < the person who made these stupid games